Year of entry 2024

-Please contact the LIfelong Learning Admissions Team
+Please contact the Lifelong Learning Admissions Team

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.

-If you don't have the required level 3 qualifications you can complete our Alternative Entry Scheme.
-If you don’t have the required GCSEs, you will also be asked to take tests in English and maths.
+If you are a mature applicant and you don't have the required A Level or GCSE qualifications, you can complete our Alternative Entry Scheme (subject to meeting the eligibility criteria for the scheme).
+As part of this, you may be asked to take tests in English and maths and to write an essay.
 Contact the Lifelong Learning Centre for more information.

-If you are a mature student or want to study part-time the Lifelong Learning Centre offers a free, confidential and impartial pre-entry guidance service.
+If you are a mature student or want to study part-time the Lifelong Learning Centre offers a free, confidential, and impartial pre-entry guidance service.
 Our experienced staff can also talk to you about how you might meet the entry criteria and what support may be available to you.

 English language requirements

 IELTS 6.0 overall, with no less than 5.5 in any component.
-For other English qualifications, read English language equivalent qualifications
+For other English qualifications, read English language equivalent qualifications.

-International: £18,500 (per year)
+International: £24,500 (per year)

-If you take a study abroad or work placement year, youll pay a reduced tuition fee during this period.
+If you take a study abroad or work placement year, you’ll pay a reduced tuition fee during this period.
 For more information, see Study abroad and work placement tuition fees and loans.

-Part-time fees are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
+Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 There are no upfront fees to pay.
 All eligible students are able to borrow the entire cost of tuition fees making study free at the point of entry, with good repayment terms.
-You are eligible if you are studying for 30+ credits per year on a programme which is at a higher level than any qualification already held.
+You are eligible if you are studying for 30+ credits per year on a programme that is at a higher level than any qualification already held.
 Previous study in Higher Education may affect your eligibility.